amymurlowski/amymurlowski.github.io/index.md

     src: /assets/img/profile-pic.jpg
     alt: Amy Murlowski
 ---
-Amy Murlowski, BSN, RN is a Doctorate of Nursing Practice student at the University of Nebraska Medical Center, in their Women’s Health Nurse Practitioner Program.
+Amy Murlowski, BSN, RN graduates May 2025 with a Doctorate of Nursing Practice from the University of Nebraska Medical Center, specializing as a Women’s Health Nurse Practitioner.

+Even in high school, Amy provided peer education on contraception and anatomy.
+She began nursing school focused on gaining women's health experience and moving into a nurse practitioner role.
+With both inpatient experience in Antepartum care and Labor and Delivery, and outpatient experience in PACU surgical recovery, Amy has a strong background as a registered nurse that has prepared her to transition into the practitioner role.

 Passionate about equitable care for patients of size, Amy has spent over a decade dedicated to peer education and process improvements.

-Amy’s current focus is her [doctoral project](/dnpproject), assessing current clinical preparation for patients of size, including equipment, supplies, policies, referrals, and resources, with QI potential.
+Her doctoral project, with her partner Diane Johnson, CNM, focused on nurses' percieved ability to support patients coping during labor and birth.

-She holds both a Bachelor of Science in Nursing and a Bachelor of Arts in Behavioral Science from the Metropolitan State University of Denver.
+Amy holds both a Bachelor of Science in Nursing and a Bachelor of Arts in Behavioral Science from the Metropolitan State University of Denver.

-With both inpatient experience in Antepartum care and Labor and Delivery, and outpatient experience in PACU surgical recovery, Amy has a strong background as a registered nurse.

-Expected to Graduate in May 2025